 Where To Stay In The Area

-Although the monastery does not offer accommodation, the place is minutes from Melnik, a popular tourist destination with plenty of hotels and studios to rent available.
+Although the monastery does not offer accommodation, it is minutes from Melnik, a popular tourist destination with plenty of hotels and studios to rent.

 Otherwise, in the heart of Rozhen Village, Family Hotel Dinchova Kushta is an excellent place to stay when visiting the monastery, which is only 2 km away.
 Surrounded by a peaceful green area, this rustic hotel, restaurant, and winery offer comfortable rooms, homemade Bulgarian dishes, and special wine-tasting sessions.
 Read more about the hotel here.